vek-kal/mwc-node/doc/code_structure.md

-# Grin code structure
+# MWC code structure

 *Read this in other languages: [简体中文](translations/code_structure_ZH-CN.md).*

-Grin is built in [Rust](https://www.rust-lang.org/), a memory safe, compiled language.
+MWC is built in [Rust](https://www.rust-lang.org/), a memory safe, compiled language.
 Performance critical parts like the Cuckoo mining algorithm are built as plugins, making it easy to swap between algorithm implementations for various hardware.
-Grin comes with CPU and experimental GPU support.
+MWC comes with CPU and experimental GPU support.

 ## Files in project root

-List of files tracked in `git` and some files you'll create when you use grin.
+List of files tracked in `git` and some files you'll create when you use MWC.

 - [CODE_OF_CONDUCT](../CODE_OF_CONDUCT.md) - How to behave if you want to participate.
 Taken from rust.
 Slightly modified.
-- [CONTRIBUTING](../CONTRIBUTING.md) - How to help and become part of grin.
+- [CONTRIBUTING](../CONTRIBUTING.md) - How to help and become part of MWC.
 - [Cargo.toml](../Cargo.toml) and Cargo.lock (locally created, _not_ in git) - defines how to the project code is to be compiled and built
 - [LICENSE](../LICENSE) - Apache 2.0 license
 - [README](../README.md) - The first document you should read, with pointers to find more detail.